 ⇒ A = 14 cm2

-How to find the area of a triangle with given three sides?
+How to find the area of a triangle given three sides?

 When the values of the three sides of the triangle are given, then we can find the area of that triangle by using Heron’s Formula.
 Refer to the section ‘Area of a triangle by Heron’s formula‘ mentioned in this article for complete brief.

-How to find area of triangle using vectors?
+How to find the area of a triangle using vectors?

 Suppose vectors u and v are forming a triangle in space.
 Then, the area of this triangle is equal to half of the magnitude of the product of these two vectors, such that,